Ask a doctor about a prescription for GABAPENTINE TEVA-RATIOPHARM 800 mg FILM-COATED TABLETS

 |

-Gabapentina Teva-ratiopharm belongs to a group of medications used to treat epilepsy and peripheral neuropathic pain (chronic pain caused by nerve damage).
+Gabapentina Teva-ratiopharm belongs to a group of medicines used to treat epilepsy and peripheral neuropathic pain (long-lasting pain caused by damage to the nerves).

-The active ingredient of this medication is gabapentina.
+The active substance of this medicine is gabapentina.

 Gabapentina Teva-ratiopharm is used to treat